borgehl/arbitrary-playgrounds/go/extending_go_applications/ReadMe.md

 # base-server.x (aka exec/main.go in example) runs with the plugin1 loaded.
 CMD ["/base-server.x", "...args"]
 ```

+At present, the plugins I'm imagining are data soruces that run once every 6 hours or so, rather
+than updates to data served to clients during normal server operation.

 Requirements I'm hoping to hit: